 If you do any hot-plate welding, you should start monitoring melt force to improve your weld consistency and quality.
 Extol’s Rapid Conductor hot-plate welder is equipped standard with three servo-driven platens: the upper and lower press platens, and the heated platen.
 Servo control eliminates the need for hard stops and ensures that all the pressure applied by the welder goes directly into the components being welded.
-It also allows the machine to control and monitor the forces throughout the process.
-Being able to measure the melt and seal forces means you can quickly detect and correct issues.

 Check out our hot-plate welder options.

 The most sophisticated hot-plate welder available.
 Featuring fully supported, servo-controlled platens for fast, powerful, and independent force and distance control.

 Smallest available servo-driven, hot-plate welder on the market.
 Ideal for smaller assemblies, cleanrooms, & limited space environments.
 Can be used in non-contact applications as well.